 The public has the right to access government documents by law, although numerous public institutions are exempt.
 Furthermore, there is no enforcement of a provision that requires the government to respond to information requests within 30 days.
-A 2015 public procurement law was created to oversee and regulate procurement, but had not been fully implemented as of November 2017.
+A 2015 law regulating public procurements has not been fully implemented.

 D1.
 Are there free and independent media?
 4 / 4

 The constitution guarantees freedom of religion, and the government generally honors this provision.
-However, some restrictions are placed on foreign missionaries; only 35 are allowed in the country at one time, and they cannot stay longer than three years.
+The requirements for registration of a religious organization, which confers tax benefits and other privileges, are not considered onerous.
+Some restrictions are placed on foreign missionaries; up to 35 per registered religious group are allowed in the country at one time, and they cannot stay longer than three consecutive years.